XorOwl/kolbot-soloplay-installer/readme.md

   curl -sL "https://raw.githubusercontent.com/theBGuy/kolbot-soloplay-installer/master/installer.sh" | bash
   ```

-## Why?
-Made this because a lot of people have gotten this wrong so this is to make it easy to get set up quickly.

 ## Requirments
 - git - <https://git-scm.com/downloads/win>

+## Troubleshooting
+- Try running as admin, this needs privalages to be able to copy the folder contents and write to file